sohaib023/NLP-Adverserial-Attack/README.md

 # Albert-Adverserial-Attack

-###### Disclaimer: This repository has been heavily influenced by the original code-base of the paper (https://github.com/robinjia/adversarial-squad) and contains a simplified re-implementation for personal purposes.
+###### Disclaimer: This repository has been heavily influenced by the original code-base of the paper (https://github.com/robinjia/adversarial-squad) and contains a simplified re-implementation for personal learning purposes.

 ### Setting-up:
 Conda is recommended for setting up this repository.